-The Absolute is a relatively new addition to the bar market.
-It’s a dashing, high strength, IPF-spec’d bar that has all of the standard features that you’d expect from a premium powerlifting bar – strong, 29 mm shaft; black oxide finish over a moderately-aggressive knurl; grooved bare steel sleeves; and a 4″ passive center knurl – while also bearing a couple of unique features as well.
+The Absolute Power Bar is a relatively new addition to the Vulcan bar line-up.
+It’s a rather beautiful, high strength, IPF-spec’d bar that has all of the features that you’d expect from a premium powerlifting bar; like a strong, 29 mm shaft; black oxide finish over a moderately-aggressive knurl; grooved bare steel sleeves; and a 4″ passive center knurl.
+The Absolute has a couple of unique features as well.

 The two notable and unique features of the Absolute consist of a much higher than average tensile strength shaft than other power bars (which I’ll talk about more below), and a classy, laser-engraved Vulcan USA logo on the inside of the sleeve collars.
-The laser engraving is only a cosmetic feature of course, but it does give the Absolute the classy, premium look that it deserves.
+The laser engraving is only a cosmetic feature of course, but it does give the Absolute a classy look.

 Absolute Power Bar Specifications

 Here is a rundown on the Absolute’s specs that you can refer to while reading this review, or when making comparisons to other bars.
 You can also find most of this information on the product page for the Absolute here.

 - IPF standard men’s 20 kg bar, 2200 mm in length